 The narrative below must include a comprehensive discussion of all the evidence relied upon in making the compliance or non-compliance determination, the auditor's analysis and reasoning, and the auditor's conclusions.
-This discussion must also include corrective action recommendations where the facility does
+This discussion must also include corrective action recommendations where the facility does not meet the standard.
+These recommendations must be included in the Final Report, accompanied by information on specific corrective actions taken by the facility.

-(a) Policy 14-02 CC Sexual Abuse Prevention and Response states that Inmates/residents will be provided education in formats accessible to all inmates/residents, including those who are limited English proficient, deaf, visually impaired, or otherwise disabled, as well as inmates/residents who have limited reading skills.
+(a) Policy 14-02 CC Sexual Abuse Prevention and Response states that Residents will be provided education in formats accessible to all residents, including those who are limited English proficient, deaf, visually impaired, or otherwise disabled, as well as residents who have limited reading skills.